 Best and Worst Dog Breeds for Apartments

-Man’s best friend can be found all over the world, and many cities have made it a point to welcome these furry friends with open arms.
+Our best friend can be found all over the world, and many cities have made it a point to welcome these furry friends with open arms.
 Ample green space, dog runs, and even city-sponsored doggy bag stations have made dog ownership easier than ever in a concrete jungle.
-Still, some dog breeds have different needs, meaning that not every dog is right for the city.
+Still, some dog breeds have different needs, and there are some better dog breeds for apartments.
 So which dog breeds are the best for big cities?
 Which ones are the most challenging?

 French Bulldog